Omnia-Modelling/frontendassignment/README.md

 ## Introduction

 Welcome to the Room Booking Feature assignment for front-end developer interns!
-In this task, you will be building a user-friendly room booking system using React and Next.js.
+In this task, you will be building a user-friendly room booking system using React (and optionally Next.js).
 The goal is to create a seamless experience with a calendar, time picker, and confirmation functionality.

 <img src="static/design.PNG" alt="Room Booking Design" width="500"/>